IAmSympathy/RoadToTemehani/README.md

 **Road to Temehani** is a game I developed by following the paid course **[Formation Créateur de Jeux Vidéo Pro sur Unreal Engine 5](https://www.gamedevteacher.fr)** (French course), which guides students through the process of making this game.

-I took creative liberties with the course content, tweaking several elements, and plan to expand the game with around ten levels, mini-games, and new gameplay features.
+I took creative liberties with the course content, adding and tweaking several elements, and plan to expand the game with around ten levels, mini-games, and new gameplay features.

 The game is currently only playable in French.
 However, this is not a big issue as only the menus contain text.